sallonoroff/sallonoroff.github.io/_posts/2009-03-26-microsoft-add-ins-add-ons.md

 [Windows XP Virtual CD-ROM Control Panel](http://blogs.techrepublic.com.com/window-on-windows/?p=42) &#8211; Allows you to mount ISO images as drives on your computer, so no need to burn the ISO to CD to access it. (official MS download [here](http://download.microsoft.com/download/7/b/6/7b6abd84-7841-4978-96f5-bd58df02efa2/winxpvirtualcdcontrolpanel_21.exe))

-Why these useful tools aren&#8217;t included in Windows to start with remains a mystery to me&#8230;
+Why these useful tools aren't included in Windows to start with remains a mystery to me&#8230;